enzuzo/wordpress-enzuzo-cookie-consent/README.txt

 Yes.
 An account is required to customize the plugin and to store and access consent logs, manage preferences, etc.

-= Where do I find the UUID? =
+= Where do I find the installation code snippet or UUID? =

-Once an account is created, you can find the UUID under the following URL:
+Once an account is created, you can find the installation code snippet or UUID under the following URL:
 [https://app.enzuzo.com/settings/cookiebar/add-to-website](https://app.enzuzo.com/settings/cookiebar/add-to-website)

 == Changelog ==